belherdigital/open-eshop/CONTRIBUTING.md

 https://github.com/open-classifieds/market/issues

 We only accept issues that are bug reports or feature requests.
-Bugs must be isolated and reproducible problems that we can fix within the Open Classifieds core.
+Bugs must be isolated and reproducible problems that we can fix within the Open eShop core.
 Please read the following guidelines before opening any issue.

 1. **Search for existing issues.** We get a lot of duplicate issues, and you'd help us out a lot by first checking if someone else has reported the same issue.
 Moreover, the issue may have already been resolved with a fix available.
-2. **Create an isolated and reproducible test case.** Be sure the problem exists in Open Classifieds code.
+2. **Create an isolated and reproducible test case.** Be sure the problem exists in Open eShop code.
 3. **Include a live example.** Make use of screenshots if needed.
 4. **Share as much information as possible.** Include operating system and version, browser and version, version of OC, customized or vanilla build, etc. where appropriate.
 Also include steps to reproduce the bug.